DonMVB/aws/AWS_Assoc_SAA_C02.md

 Pattern: Define a policy, attach a policy to a group, and then add users to the group.

+An Example:
+- If you want to control access to the DynamoDB 'Nooks' table, the ARN is: arn:aws:dynamodb:us-east-1:123456789012:table/Books.
+If you specifiecd ":table/*" at the end, it would be 'all dynamodb tables'.
+- If you want to allue "Put" and "Delete to the table, you need "Effect": "Allow", and then "Action": { "dynamodb:PutItem", "dynamodb:DeleteItem" } then the "Resource" with the ARN.
+- If you want to allow all actions, then you need "Effect": "Allow", "Action:" "dynamodb:*", then the resource.
+- Remember that any "Effect": "Deny" over rides any allow actions.

 ### IAM Inline Policies
 These are embedded in an IAM identity (user, group, role), an inherient patt of that identity.
 Used to maintain strict 1:1 relationships, living within the scope of the IAM identity.